teresa-wolfiivp/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with innovative solutions.
 Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
 Finally, never be afraid to ask for help or advice from others, whether it' s a colleague, friend, or online community.
 Remember, teamwork makes the dream work!

+# 2023-12-02
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely.
+It's better to write clear and maintainable code first, and then optimize only where necessary, based on profiling and performance measurements.
+Focusing too much on optimization early on can lead to complex and hard-to-maintain code, which can cause more problems in the long run than any performance gains achieved.